 To read more about what others are doing to maintain active learning in a physically distanced classroom environment click here and for a number of useful suggestions, see here.
 You might consider this resource for physically-distanced activity adaptations and/or supplement these activities with active asynchronous interactions.

-Structuring your course around intentional “nodes of synchronicity” is a simple strategy that won’t overwhelm you or your students and maintains the critical personal connections treasured in our liberal arts community.
 You might use Zoom or Microsoft Teams for purposeful, synchronous meetings in the form of (1) course discussions or mini-lectures, (2) scheduled office hours (rather than class times), (3) individual consultations with students akin to advising appointments, or (4) meetings with smaller groups of students.
 These nodes of synchronicity add value to the student experience when they are used in conjunction with robust asynchronous strategies like interactive faculty-led discussion forums, collaborative group activities, short video lecture or lab simulations, or student study sessions.

 Your synchronous course meetings should take place during the meeting times posted for the course during student registration, even if these courses are offered online.